fluiddyn/transonic/README.rst

 .. warning ::

-    The two branches of the :code:`fp.is_pythranized` are not equivalent!
-The user has to be careful because it is not difficult to write such buggy
+    The two branches of the :code:`if fp.is_pythranized` are not equivalent!
+The user has to be careful because it is not difficult to write such buggy code:
-    code:

     .. code ::